godotlauncher/launcher-docs/docs/guides/using-git-with-godot-launcher.md

 ### Create a New Godot Project With Git

-When Git is detected, the `New Project` UI will show an option to enable Git:
+When Git is detected the `New Project` UI shows an option to enable Git:
 ![Godot Launcher - New Project With Git UI](/img/launcher-new-project-ui.webp)

 :::info